gift-surg/GIFT-Grab/doc/tips.md

 1. If using NVENC: `../ffmpeg/configure --prefix=/your/ffmpeg/installation/location --enable-shared --enable-avresample --enable-nvenc --enable-nonfree --enable-gpl --enable-muxer=mp4`
 1. `make -j` and `make install`

+In case your `/your/ffmpeg/installation/location` is a non-standard path, you will need to append `/your/ffmpeg/installation/location` to your system's `PKG_CONFIG_PATH` for GiftGrab to be able to locate FFmpeg.

 NVENC
 -----